PHILADELPHIA -- Now that they're even, the Philadelphia Flyers are looking to go up.

 Right winger Matt Read scored two goals for the second straight game to help the Philadelphia Flyers beat the New York Islanders 5-2 Saturday night.

-Right winger Wayne Simmonds and centers Claude Giroux and Brayden Schenn also scored for Philadelphia.
+Right winger Wayne Simmonds and centers Claude Giroux and Brayden Schenn also scored goals for Philadelphia.

 "We believed in ourselves and we're playing better as a team," Schenn said.
 "We still have a long way to go.
 We can't be happy with .500.
 That doesn't get you in the playoffs.
 We have to build off this and keep going."

 Center John Tavares and left winger Eric Boulton had New York's goals.

 The Islanders (8-13-3), who are last in the Metropolitan Division, have lost eight of 10.

 "We're just fragile right now but you're going to have to learn that you might have to win 2-1, 1-0," Islanders coach Jack Capuano said.
 "As coaches, if we were looking at it and it was structurally or systematically, we would change it for sure.